shellywanamaker/shellywanamaker.github.io/_posts/2018-02-02-A-little-bowtie.md

 Running some alignments for Charlie.

-He provide a lot of files (1228 individual PEs) and wanted them aligned to the Chinook genome.
+He provided a lot of files (1228 individual PEs) and wanted them aligned to the Chinook genome.

 Here is the code - file: 0202_1300.sh